Zooz/predator/docs/devguide/docs/tests.md

 * `logResponse()` will log the result received, if the `statusCode` is different from 200.
 The function will be called after each response using the `afterResponse` command.

 * `generateRandomDataGlobal()` is a global function that creates global variables.
 Those variables can be used in the scope of the test by using the `{{ }}` syntax.

+## Debugging Requests/Responses

+For viewing all the requests and responses (Very useful when your test not behaves like you expected) It's possible to run tests with the Debug flag (can be send via jobs api or toggled in the run test form) The predator-runner will log this data to the log files which can be downloaded and investigated.